peterhoward42/frost/resources/readme.txt

     go-ws/bin/go-bindata -debug staticfiles/...

 This produces the bindata.go file - which declares itself to be in package main.
+I manually edit this to be package resources.

 You can then use it like this: